Last updated : November 4, 2024

 Delaware

-The recreational use or possession of marijuana remains illegal.
-And, under the strict regulations of the Delaware Medical Marijuana Act, signed into law by Governor Jack Markell in June 2015, patients around the state must travel to specific locations to buy their medicine.
+Delaware became the 22nd state to legalize recreational marijuana in April 2023.
+Medical use is under the strict regulations of the Delaware Medical Marijuana Act, signed into law by Governor Jack Markell in June 2015, patients around the state must travel to specific locations to buy their medicine.

 Possession of small amounts of marijuana is an “unclassified” misdemeanor, punishable by up to three months in prison.